jaeyk/comp_thinking_social_science/02_Unix-Git/01_unix.md

 ### Unix

 UNIX is an operating system which was first developed by AT & T employees at Bell Labs (1969-1971).
 Bell Labs canceled the project (MULTICS) but was continued by the employees worked in a smaller scale.
 The new project was named UNICS (Uniplexed Information and Computation System) and then renamed UNIX.
 Due to [the anti-trust issue](https://en.wikipedia.org/wiki/Breakup_of_the_Bell_System), AT & T gave away UNIX in 1975.
 Berkeley is one of the main places where UNIX was developed.
-The Berkeley Software Distribution (BSD), one of the branches of UNIX came out it 1977.
+The Berkeley Software Distribution (BSD), one of the branches of UNIX, came out it 1977.

 From Mac OS X to Linux, many of current operation systems are some versions of UNIX.